andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 > Code
 >```

+**Optional Practice:**
-> **Optional Practice:** Write a code sample, real or invented, and enclose it in single backticks for inline code and triple backticks for a code block.
+Write a code sample, real or invented, and enclose it in single backticks for inline code and triple backticks for a code block.
+{: .notice}

 ## Blockquotes